joyendra/ESE519-Lab2-intoTheVoid/Lab 2B/board_proposal.md

 ## The Road
 What lies ahead, only time will unravel,
-The course is moving too fast, wish for some friction from mortar and gravel
+<br> The course is moving too fast, wish for some friction from mortar and gravel